Hildene, The Lincoln Family Home

 There is a long driveway to get into the grounds of Hildene.
 As we drove in I just imagined a horse trying to drag a plow along in the winter.
 Later we found that it was primarily the family’s summer home as they wintered in Chicago, so plowing the driveway wasn’t their main challenge.

-At the end of the driveway is a parking area.
-Prior to getting to the parking lot you see the attendant to buy your ticket.
 Adult admission is $23, which gives you access to the house, seeing a fancy car, small observatory, some beautiful gardens, a historically restored railroad Pullman car, as well as miles of walking trails.
-In non-COVID times you can also visit Hildene Farm & Goat Dairy as well as the Dene Farm.
-And, to keep you from getting lost there is a QR code you can download to your phone to get a map of the grounds.
+There is also the Hildene Farm & Goat Dairy as well as the Dene Farm.

 On your way in there is a Welcome Center; however, we skipped it and went straight for the building with the restrooms after the long car ride.
 We also skipped it for the sake of not seeing some random thing that we (me) would want to buy.
 If you don’t see it you can’t want it, and if you don’t want it, you won’t buy it, right?

-After our quick stop at the restroom we made our way to the house.
-There was the fancy old car and a lovely gentleman that gave us a brief history of the family and the house.
-After the introduction we had to wait a few minutes to go into the house to allow for enough social distancing from the other visitors.
 Once in the house we were met with yet another guide to give us a quick overview of what we would see in the house, play the player organ, and explain how the tour would work.
-It was a self guided tour outlined by arrows on the floor, take all the pictures you would like, to please wait until the group in front of you has moved on before proceeding, and to maintain a 6′ distance between groups.
+It was a self guided tour outlined by arrows on the floor, and to take all the pictures you would like.

-We made our way through the rather regal Georgian Revival style house.
-We decided that compared to the more outlandishly lavish summer homes we had toured in our lives (the mansions in Newport for instance) that this felt nearly attainable.
 The friend we were touring with is looking to buy a house and we made many suggestions based on this home for what she should look for in exaggerated sophisticated British accents that made us feel as though we should wear a Sherlock Holmes hat and smoke a pipe while saying it.

 During the tour of the house we had our dose of Lincoln family history.
 The majority of the house was dedicated to the history and story of Robert and Mary Lincoln but there was a museum section in the upstairs of the house designated to President Lincoln.
 Among the most exciting of the artifacts was one of President Lincoln’s hats.